It’s time to fully embrace telehealth—for the COVID-19 crisis and beyond

 Plenty of room at the Hotel California

 Hotels have taken a severe hit from COVID-19, which has allowed those empty hotel beds to be repurposed as hospital beds.
 The state of California negotiated with about 900 hotels to acquire rooms for patients needing hospitalization and for the homeless, a population particularly at risk of contracting COVID-19.
 In March, Chicago Mayor Lori Lightfoot arranged for 2,000 rooms at five hotels to house asymptomatic people requiring isolation due to COVID-19.
-That eased the burden on hospitals and financially bolstered hotels whose occupancies have taken a major hit.

 The right kiosk can save a lot of time and hassle for people who otherwise would go to an ER or an urgent-care facility.

 Telehealth kiosks might be the answer to this concern.
 Often low-income African Americans, other people of color, and immigrants use the ER as primary care.
 Kiosks can reduce ER overcrowding, provide emergency and general care, and save healthcare facilities money.
-Patients can go to a kiosk that enables two-way communication and feedback from healthcare professionals who can visually examine patients.
+Patients can go to a kiosk that enables two-way communication and feedback from healthcare professionals who can remotely observe patients.

 “Food banks are an ideal spot to address the needs of the most vulnerable among us whether telehealth is delivering mental health or physical health,” adds Emily Fisher, a telehealth doctoral candidate.
 “The kiosk could be its own ‘health system.’
 Different providers can be available during certain hours the kiosk is in use.
 The health records can be kept in a digital or cloud-based platform.
 Patients could view their medical records online.
 Our group uses a palm scanner to create an image that links to the medical record of the patient.
 Patients don’t need to remember numbers, carry paperwork, or access identification procedures.”